 The TSI-IOBOB is designed to "break out" the 6-pin Mini Din connector found on our scientific camera auxiliary cables into five SMA connectors.
 The SMA connectors can then be connected using SMA cables to other devices to provide a trigger input to the camera or to monitor camera performance.
-The pin configurations are listed on the Pin Diagrams tab above.
+The pin configurations are listed on the Pin Diagrams tab above information on the pin layout, please see the Pin Diagrams tab above.